lifeofguenter/ansible-role-php7-fpm/README.md

 # lifeofguenter.php7-fpm

-This role will install PHP7 (cli) from custom built deb packages.
+This role will install PHP7.1 (cli) from custom built deb packages.

+_Please note: this is simply meant as a interim to have PHP7.1 on the flavours: debian jessie/stretch + ubuntu trusty/xenial.
+The packages are compiled from source with no additional patches, so production ready, but please keep updated and scrutinise it before using.

+Deb-packages are pre-generated with `checkinstall` just to avoid compiling from scratch during each ansible run._

 ## Requirements